 How to Pay for Nigeria Visa on Arrival

-Below are instruction on how to make online payment
+Below are instructions on how to make an online payment

 - Go to the official website of Nigeria Immigration Service or click this link https://portal.immigration.gov.ng/visa/freshVisa